boinkkitty/tp/docs/UserGuide.md

 * ADDRESS must be between 1 and 110 characters.
 (Do note that extremely long ADDRESS may be truncated unless you increase the window size)

-* CURRENT_YEAR must be between 1 and 30 characters.
+* CURRENT_YEAR is limited to a maximum of 30 characters.

 * Each TAG (before the optional #HEX code) must be alphanumeric and at most 10 characters.